ss1611/CS220-AU-portfolio-1/di-reflection.md

+Notes:
-Note: You can use the outline below as your template, amend it, or change it completely.
+- you can use the outline below as your template, amend it, or change it completely.
 Just make sure you use the [Chicago style referencing](https://www1.essex.ac.uk/students/study-resources/tdc/documents/referencing-chicago.pdf).
+- you should work on your drafts in your private repository.
+As discussed, you can add this written work to your public website as an additional page if you'd like, but makes sure you also submit a PDF version on FASER.

 ## Reflection on digital identities